andrew/ultimate-awesome/README.md

 - [awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.
 - [awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
 5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞.
 - [awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job) - A curated list of awesome remote jobs and resources.
 Inspired by
-- [awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome skills, hooks, slash-commands, agent orchestrators, applications, and plugins for Claude Code by Anthropic.
 - [Awesome-Design-Tools](https://github.com/goabstract/Awesome-Design-Tools) - The best design tools and plugins for everything 👉.
 - [awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
+- [antigravity-awesome-skills](https://github.com/sickn33/antigravity-awesome-skills) - Installable GitHub library of 1,400+ agentic skills for Claude Code, Cursor, Codex CLI, Gemini CLI, Antigravity, and more.
+Includes installer CLI, bundles, workflows, and official/community skill collections.
 - [awesome-system-design-resources](https://github.com/ashishps1/awesome-system-design-resources) - Learn System Design concepts and prepare for interviews using free resources.
 - [awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects.
 - [awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups.